 For more information on the Harvest Soiree – Visit the Harvest Soiree site here.

-We’re proud to be working with the following 15 Portland area organizations for our Volunteer-A-Thon this year:
+We were proud to work with the following 15 Portland area organizations for our Volunteer-A-Thon in 2017:

 Bradley Angle’s mission is to serve all people affected by domestic violence.
 We do this by placing people experiencing—or at risk of—domestic violence at the center of our services and providing them with safety, education, empowerment, healing, and hope.